unicode-org/message-format-wg/spec/README.md

 ### Stability Policy

-Updates to this specification MUST NOT change the syntactical meaning, the runtime output, or other behaviour of valid messages written for earlier versions of this specification that only use functions and expression attributes defined in this specification.
+Updates to this specification will not change the syntactical meaning, the runtime output, or other behaviour of valid messages written for earlier versions of this specification that only use functions and expression attributes defined in this specification.
 Updates to this specification will not remove any syntax provided in this version.
 Future versions MAY add additional structure or meaning to existing syntax.

 Updates to this specification will not remove any reserved keywords or sigils.

-> Note: future versions may defined new keywords
+> Note: future versions may define new keywords.

 Updates to this specification will not reserve or assign meaning to any character "sigils" except for those in the `reserved` production.

-Updates to this specification will not remove any functions defined in the default registry nor will they remove any options or option values.
+Updates to this specification
+will not remove any functions defined in the default registry nor will they remove any options or option values.
 Additional options or option values MAY be defined.

 > [!NOTE]
 > This does not guarantee that the results of formatting will never change.